PeterMarshall29/book1/jupyternotebooks/types.md

 # Types in C++

-The **type** of a variable defines its properties, the rules it must obey, and the set of operators and functions availabe to members of each type.
+The **type** of a variable defines its properties, the rules it must obey, and the set of operators and functions available to members of each type.

-For example, `+` behaves differently when used an an {term}`infix operator` between two integers, compared to between two strings.
+For example, `+` behaves differently when used an {term}`infix operator` between two integers, compared to between two strings.

-Also the addition of integers yield a different numerical value than the addition of the `char` reprentation of the same numbers.
+The addition of integers yields a different numerical value than the addition of the `char` representation of the same numbers.

 It would not make much sense to be able to add string-type to double-type variables, and the `type system` helps by preventing this.